search

 Why psychological safety is important in your company

-At the moment we are in the throes of a worldwide upheaval in the workplace: some are now working remotely, some are still in the office, and some are combining both models of work.
-Against the backdrop of these constant shifts in the workplace, it is easy to see that this trend toward change has become the hallmark of the world in 2022.
+At the moment, we are in the throes of a worldwide upheaval in the workplace: some are now working remotely, some are still in the office, and some are combining both models of work.
+Against the backdrop of these constant shifts in the workplace, it is easy to see that this trend toward change has become the hallmark of the world.

 The world will continue to change and make adjustments to the way we are used to working.
 That’s why Amy S. Edmondson, the Novartis Professor of Leadership and Management at Harvard Business School, offers some advice on how to get used to the ever-changing work model and create comfort working in a team.